 Vodafone is one of the largest telecoms providers worldwide.
-Originally a British company and still headquartered in London, UK, Vodafone has services around the globe.
-Currently, Vodafone operates in Asia, Africa, Europe, and Oceania.
+Originally a British company and still headquartered in London, UK, it has services around the globe.
+Currently, it operates in Asia, Africa, Europe, and Oceania.

-When looking at the company by volume, Vodafone is number five in the world by revenue, and the second largest in the world when considering the number of active connected phone lines.
-Vodafone was estimated to have close to 500 million separate unique connections in 2016.
+When looking at the company by volume, it is number five in the world by revenue, and the second largest in the world when considering the number of active connected phone lines.
+The company was estimated to have close to 500 million separate unique connections in 2016.